 This responsibility is not changed by:

 - where the child live or the amount of time they spend with a parent,

 - the remarriage of one or both parents.

 Note: Payments made for the support of your child/ren under the child support laws are known as 'child support'.
-In some limited circumstances you can apply to the Federal Circuit Court for a departure from a child support assessment made by the Department of Human Services.
+In some limited circumstances you can apply to the Federal Circuit Court for a departure from a child support assessment made by Services Australia.

 What if my child is born before 1 October 1989 or you separated before this date?

 If your child/ren were born before 1 October 1989 and you separated before that date, you can apply to the Federal Circuit Court for help in making child maintenance arrangements.

 What if my child was born after 1 October 1989 or you separated after this date?

 If your child/ren were born after 1 October 1989 or you separated after that date, your child/ren are covered by the Child Support (Registration and Collection) Act 1988 and the Child Support (Assessment) Act 1989 which are administered by Services Australia .

 What if you agree about the child support arrangements?